Manhattan Guardian

-The Manhattan Guardian is a DC Comics costumed hero.
-Created by Grant Morrison and Cameron Stewart, based on the character The Guardian, he first appeared in The Manhattan Guardian #1 (2005) which was part of the Seven Soldiers of Victory "megaseries".
+The Manhattan Guardian (Jake Jordan) is a superhero appearing in media published by DC Comics.
+Created by Grant Morrison and Cameron Stewart and based on the character Guardian, he first appeared in Seven Soldiers: Guardian #1 (2005), part of the Seven Soldiers of Victory "megaseries".

 Publication history

 The character originally appeared in the Manhattan Guardian mini-series.
 The inspiration came from the British newspaper The Guardian which gave Morrison the idea for a tabloid-sponsored superhero, translated to America.

 The Manhattan Guardian series is set in "Cinderella City" (to separate it from the ugly sisters Metropolis and Gotham) which is New York City but with unrealised architectural projects including an idea for the Hotel Attraction proposed by Paul Laffoley, Hans Hollein's "Rolls-Royce Building" concept for 28 Liberty Street, Robert Moses' Mid-Manhattan Expressway and Frank Lloyd Wright's "Ellis Island Key".
 The original idea came from Paul Laffoley's suggestion to reference Gaudi's architecture for inspiration in rebuilding Ground Zero.
 Morrison said: "I want it to be a more exalted New York, where things that were dreamed of were finally brought into reality".

-The character later made cameos in Infinite Crisis and 52.
+In 2009, Superman writer James Robinson expressed a desire to have Manhattan Guardian team up with the original Guardian at some point in the near future.